Asanté Technologies: 1988–1991: Foundation

-Asanté commenced operations as a contract manufacturer before marketing their own products.
+Asanté commenced operations as a contract manufacturer before marketing its own products.
 Shortly after its incorporation, the company found its first customer, who requested a rush delivery of an Ethernet networking product for final release before Christmas 1988.
 The company were able to deliver 2,000 units before the deadline; the success of the operation instilled confidence in the founders to carry on with their plans to formally launch the company.
 In April 1989, Asanté debuted their first commercial products, a series of Ethernet expansion boards for the Macintosh II.
 The company generated $94,000 in net revenues by the end of 1989.
-In 1990, during which the company employed only 11 people, Asanté released their first Ethernet hubs.
+In 1990, during which the company employed only 11 people, Asanté released its first Ethernet hubs.
 During this early period, Asanté primarily targeted the educational sector, with universities accounting for 85 percent of their sales.

 1991–1995: Market leadership in the Macintosh segment

 By 1991, Asanté had established itself as the leading global manufacturer of Mac networking adapters, holding a market share of 35 percent, with Apple themselves trailing behind at 24 percent.
-The company was helped along by offshore investments totaling roughly $2.4 million between 1991 and 1994, including $440,000 from Orient Semiconductor, the Taiwanese original equipment manufacturer (OEM) that Asanté had hired to manufacture their products.
+The company was helped along by offshore investments totaling roughly $2.4 million between 1991 and 1994, including $440,000 from Orient Semiconductor, the Taiwanese original equipment manufacturer (OEM) that Asanté had hired to manufacture its products.

 Apple posed a challenge to Asanté's success when it introduced the high-end Quadra line of Macs, which came with Ethernet cards preinstalled, in October 1991.
 This significantly reduced demand for aftermarket Ethernet products among professional Mac buyers, who warmly received the Quadra line, compelling Asanté to diversify in order to keep their status as market leader.
 Late in the year, the company assembled a team of engineers to design and market Ethernet products for IBM PCs and compatibles to help secure the company's income.
 These PC-based Ethernet adapters debuted in 1992, Asanté meanwhile maintaining its Mac business as its primary concern.
 With the help of Ronald Volkmar, vice president of sales, between 1992 and 1994 the company maintained a roadmap of new products for the computer networking segment, including hubs, network management software, and Ethernet cards for the PC.
 These enhancements made Asanté one of the industry's most comprehensive providers of Ethernet adapter cards for both Macs and PCs.
 As a result of its growth, the company relocated from Sunnyvale to a much larger facility in San Jose, California in 1992.
 By the end of that year, the company's sales were $47.5 million, up 500 times from their 1989 revenues.
 Their market share in the Mac networking segment increased in turn to 46 percent that year.